by Robert Wilkinson

 Here’s the original album track off of “Billion Dollar Babies” of "Generation Landslide"

-Here’s the original studio cut of "Teenage Lament ‘74"
+Here’s the original audio-only studio version of "Teenage Lament ‘74"

 From “Live At Montreux 2005,” Alice performing "Only Women Bleed"